HYDRAULICS SCIENCE :-

 Learning outcome: Industrial and construction machines use hydraulics to easily lift heavy objects.
 Learn how this can be achieved by applying the Pascal’s Law on a hydraulic press.
 Understand what hydrostatic pressure is and how it gets stronger by depth.

-Components: Engino parts, plastic skins and paper outlines, syringes, water, few pebbles.
+Components: Engino Toys, plastic skins and paper outlines, syringes, water, few pebbles.

 Why would you use a hydraulic motor instead of an electric one?
 Where a powerful electric motor generally needs to be really big, a hydraulic motor just as powerful can be smaller and more compact, because it’s getting its power from a pump some distance away.
 You can also use hydraulic motors in places where electricity might not be viable or safe—for example, underwater, or where there’s a risk of electric sparks creating a fire or explosion.